barkertrax/eurorack/braids-diy/README.md

 ## Current status

-* PCB: fully populated and sanity checked - there seems to be the right number of volts in the right places
+* PCB: completed and tested
-* Software: toolchain installed and software compiled.
-Currently awaiting a USB->Serial interface to try the upload on to the CPU.
+* Software: uploaded to cpu
 * Panel: In progress

 ## Resources